-Traditional parental roles are changing, which is why Circle In for Employers exists; to help companies create the right environments to support men and women.
+Traditional parental roles are changing, which is why Circle In exists; to help companies create the right environments to support men and women.
 Parental leave is the untapped opportunity to drive workforce participation and address gender equality for all working parents.

 “Our research shows that less than 1 in 2 (47%) men felt their organisation was supportive of them taking parental leave, which is why we want to help companies create the right environments to support men.” said Kate Pollard, Co-founder Circle In.